coatl/rubylexer/README.txt

 end

 == Status
-RubyLexer can correctly lex all legal Ruby 1.8 code that I've been able to find on my Debian system.
+RubyLexer can correctly lex all legal Ruby 1.8 and 1.9 code that I've been able to find.
+(And I've found quite a bit.)

 It can also handle (most of) my catalog of nasty test cases (see below for known problems).
 Modulo some very obscure bugs, RubyLexer can correctly distinguish these ambiguous uses of the following operators, depending on context: